datawire/ambassador-docs/docs/emissary/2.0/topics/install/migrate-to-version-2.md

 - change the `apiVersion` to `getambassador.io/v3alpha1`;
 - add `metadata.labels` as needed to match the `hostBinding` for the `Listener`s with which the `Host` should associate; and
-- set `spec.mappingSelector`, if desired, to control which `Mappings` will be associated with this `Host`.
+- set `spec.mapping_selector`, if desired, to control which `Mappings` will be associated with this `Host`.

 ### Update `Mapping` resources to `v3alpha1`.